Somewhere in Time (film): Cast

 Richard Matheson, who wrote the original novel and screenplay, appears in a cameo role as a 1912 hotel guest.
 He is astonished by Richard's having cut himself shaving with a straight razor.
-Richard Matheson's daughter, Ali, is similarly credited as a student.
+Richard Matheson's daughter, Ali, is credited as a student in 1980.

-George Wendt is credited as a student during this same scene, but his appearance was cut from the film during editing.
+George Wendt is credited as a student in the same scene, but his role was cut as the scene was changed to in medias res.

 Reception

 Although the film was well received during its previews, it was derided by critics upon release and underperformed at the box office.